PiCK

 Loading IndicatorLoading Indicator

-Saudi Arabia is said to be rerouting crude export flows to Red Sea ports as oil storage facilities in the Gulf near capacity in the aftermath of the war with Iran.
+Saudi Arabia is reportedly shifting its crude export routes to Red Sea ports as oil storage facilities in the Gulf region near capacity in the aftermath of the war with Iran.

 According to Walter Bloomberg on the 5th (local time), Saudi Arabia is increasing crude exports via the Yanbu port on the Red Sea coast instead of the Persian Gulf.
-So far this month, five very large crude carriers (VLCCs) have shipped about 10 million barrels from Yanbu, roughly three times the February level.
+So far this month, five very large crude carriers (VLCCs) have shipped about 10 million barrels from Yanbu—around three times February’s level.

-With shipping lanes through the Strait of Hormuz effectively blocked due to the military confrontation with Iran, crude storage facilities in the Gulf are filling up rapidly.
-Other Gulf oil producers are also said to be facing a shortage of storage space.
+With the shipping lane through the Strait of Hormuz effectively blocked due to the military clash with Iran, oil storage facilities across the Gulf are rapidly filling up.
+Other Gulf oil producers are also reportedly facing a shortage of storage space.

-Amid tanker disruptions, Iraq has cut some crude output, while Brent crude has climbed to around $80 a barrel on global supply concerns.
+Amid tanker disruptions, Iraq has cut some crude output, and against a backdrop of global supply concerns, Brent crude has climbed to around $80 a barrel.

 JH Kim